UocDev/timestamp/README.md

 #  ⏰ Timestamp
-The open source package files for Node.js / Javascript and multi-purpose utility library built for Discord bots, backend apps, and modern JS tools — featuring modular support for timestamps, environment config, and more.
+The open source package files for Node.js / Javascript and multi-purpose utility library built for Discord bots, backend apps, and modern JS tools — featuring modular support for timestamps, environment config, encode or decode, synchronized, schedule and more!.

 ## 📦 Installation